ga-wdi-lessons/express-intro/readme.md

 // Use variable to call the .add() function defined in calculator.js calculator.add(3,4)
 ```

+> The path to a file in the same directory needs to be prefaced with a `./`.

 A practical example would be to import our route handlers from a separate file...